 The Guidebook is primarily designed for social science disciplines, but the exercises can also be applied to other disciplines.
 The resource is easy to use, and does not require previous knowledge of methodology.
 The Guidebook is available in Finnish and maintained and developed by FSD.

 Penna is a data collection tool created to facilitate collection and streamlined archiving of qualitative textual data.

 With Penna, the Finnish Social Science Data Archive handles the technical implementation of data collection for your study as well as the participants' archiving permissions.
 FSD archives all datasets collected with Penna as far as the writers consent to archiving.
 Penna was developed for FSD by computer science students at the University of Tampere.
 Penna's user interface is currently only available in Finnish, but data collection is possible in English as well.
 Contact FSD User Services for more information.

 A closer look at FSD services

 FSD’s basic operations include archiving and dissemination of research data for reuse, but we also offer several other types of services for researchers, students and everyone else interested in issues regarding research data.

 The Aila Data Service provides access to data archived at FSD, in accordance with the conditions set for each dataset.
-On Aila, there are nearly 1,300 datasets, roughly 200 of which are qualitative.
+On Aila, there are over 1,600 datasets, almost 300 of which are qualitative.
 Registered Aila users include students, teachers and researchers from all Finnish universities and polytechnics.

 The online guidelines written by FSD’s experts contain practical instructions on managing digital research data in all stages of the data lifecycle.
 In the guidelines you will find, among others, detailed advice on preparing a data management plan.